 You also need to be prepared to raise your grandchild in the long term.
 While we all hope that parents will recover from the circumstances that lead to your grandchild’s removal, the reality is that many never do.
 Before you decide whether to seek custody of your grandchild, think about whether you are physically, financially, and emotionally prepared to raise a child again.
 If you aren’t ready to “start over” in this way, it may not be wise to pursue custody of your grandchild.

 To learn about seeking custody in an emergency, click here.

 Adopt Your Grandchild

 Adoption is rarely the first step when dealing with an incompetent or addicted parent.
 In most cases, if you are worried about your grandchildren’s safety, you should first seek custody.
 However, if you already have custody, or if you’ve been the real parent for your grandchild for a long time, it may be time to pursue an adoption.
 Adoption has many benefits over simple custody.
 Adoption is permanent, and it comes with the same legal rights and responsibilities as biological parenthood.
 Once an adoption is finalized, you don’t have to worry about a biological parent coming back at some later time to re-take custody of your grandchild from you.
 Adoption also has important implications for things like social security benefits and estate planning that you should discuss with your attorney.
-To learn more about the benefits of adopting your grandchild, click here.
 On the other hand, adoption is legally difficult to obtain.
 Adoption requires that you permanently terminate the rights of both of your grandchild’s parents.
 To learn more about the grounds for termination of parental rights, click here.